 After attending treatment and beginning the recovery process for addiction, many facets of normal life change radically.
-Friends, recreational activities, employment, and even interpersonal relationships are likely to shift, creating a whole new approach to daily lifestyle choices.
+Friends, recreational activities, employment, and even interpersonal relationships are likely to shift, creating a whole new approach to daily lifestyle choices and social situations.
 Less than half of those who seek sobriety relapse and the odds of success are highest for those who make it at least a year, so the more you can embrace these changes in the beginning, the better.

+The holiday season is often intertwined with holiday parties, so friends and family should be more aware of the hardships their loved ones could be facing during this time of the year.
 With Valentine’s Day right around the corner, plans to celebrate with loved ones are extremely common.
-However, for those newly sober, finding a way to commemorate a special occasion without drugs or alcohol can be easier said than done.
-That doesn’t mean you have to leave the holiday behind.
+However, sober holidays can be tough, especially for those practicing sobriety.
+Finding a way to commemorate a special occasion without drugs or alcohol can be easier said than done, but that doesn’t mean you have to leave the holiday behind.
 These ideas for celebrating sobriety with your sweetheart can make this Valentine’s Day your best yet.

 Dinner and a Movie

-The classics never fail, whether you drink or not, is a nice dinner and a good movie, and they are always a great way to celebrate a special moment.
+A nice dinner and a good movie are always a great way to celebrate a special moment.
 Going out to a restaurant provides intimacy while seeing a new release offers a shared experience to bond over.

 For some newly sober individuals, dining out can be a challenge.
 Seeing alcohol on nearby tables, reading drink menus and eating a nice dinner without a cocktail can seem a little foreign or uncomfortable.
 If this sounds familiar, consider restaurants in your area that are BYOB or don’t have a liquor license.
 Not all restaurants serve alcohol and going to one that doesn’t can alleviate the pressure of pairing a drink with your meal.